JamesWhiteSnow/JamesWhiteSnow.github.io/_pages/about.md

 -	Design Automation Test in Europe (DATE): 2023

 ## External Journal Reviewer for
--	IEEE Transactions on Computer-Aided Design of Integrated Circuits and Systems (TCAD): 2022
+-	IEEE Transactions on Computer-Aided Design of Integrated Circuits and Systems (TCAD)

--	Journal of Systems Architecture (JSA): 2022
+-	Journal of Systems Architecture (JSA)

--	The International Journal of High-Performance Computing Applications (IJHPCA): 2020
+-	Journal of Circuits, Systems and Computers (JCSC)

--	ACM Journal of Data and Information Quality (JDIQ): 2024
+- IEEE Transactions on Services Computing (IEEE TSC)

--	Journal of Circuits, Systems and Computers (JCSC): 2024
+- IEEE Transactions on Information Forensics and Security (IEEE TIFS)

-- IEEE Transactions on Services Computing (IEEE TSC): 2024
+-	ACM Journal of Data and Information Quality (JDIQ)

-- IEEE Transactions on Information Forensics and Security (IEEE TIFS): 2024
+-	The International Journal of High-Performance Computing Applications (IJHPCA)

-- IET Intelligent Transport Systems (IET-ITS): 2025
+- IET Intelligent Transport Systems (IET-ITS)